We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 It’s important you understand the coverage your insurer provides, as you’re responsible for the costs of your treatment.

-Before attending your first appointment, you should contact your insurance company to check that that your condition is covered and if you require treatment will your insurance company cover all stages of treatment.
+Before attending your first appointment, you should contact your insurance company to check that your condition is covered and if you require treatment will your insurance company cover all stages of treatment.

 The best way to make sure your insurance company will cover your costs is to contact them prior to each stage of treatment - such as before your first outpatient appointment, diagnostics (for example CT or ultrasound scan) surgery and follow-up care.